 This is the most critical step.
 You’ll connect the wires by matching their colors: all the black (hot) wires go together, all the white (neutral) wires go together, and all the bare copper or green (ground) wires go together.
 Hold the ends of the matching wires flush, and twist them together in a clockwise direction with a pair of linesman’s pliers.
 Then, screw a wire nut over the twisted ends, also in a clockwise direction, until it’s tight.
 Give each wire a gentle tug to make sure it’s secure inside the nut.
 A loose connection can cause arcing and create a serious fire hazard, so double-check that every connection is tight and secure.

-Attach the Cover and Inspect
+Step 5: Attach the Cover and Do a Final Check

 You’re not finished until the cover is on.
 A junction box must always be covered with a solid plate to protect the wiring from damage, dust, and moisture, and to contain any potential sparks.
 Never use a cover with holes or openings (like an outlet cover).
 Screw the blank cover plate firmly onto the box.
 Once it’s on, give your work a final look.
 The box should be secure, the cables clamped, and the cover flush.
 This final step is what makes the installation complete and safe for any future residential electric work.
 It officially seals your project and ensures it meets the safety standards required to protect your home and family.